 “Okay.” he said, seemingly unconcerned.
 I knew this was going to cost us precious time, that the head start I had gained by skipping lunch could be lost here.
 I hustled downstairs and into the nurses office where I signed in and told them why I was there.

 “It’s always Fridays,” the woman at the reception desk told me as I forced a wincing smile and tiny laugh, “We see a lot of cuts on Fridays.
 Students are excited for the weekend and then accidents happen.”
 Uncomforted at being a part of this statistic I waited to be seen, still squeezing onto my finger with a paper towel so tightly I could barely feel it at all.
 Once brought in I was asked what happened and asked if I was squeamish, to which I replied “Yup” emphatically.
 I was told to put my finger in a cup of some solution and that it might hurt, but not to look.
+She was right.
+It fucking hurt!
 I, of course, looked immediately and said “Oh god.” as I slumped in the chair before turning to stare up at the ceiling.
+It was like a scene from Jaws in miniature.

 “I told you not to look!” she said.